Post-Construction BMP Inspector

 - Gain applied technical knowledge about stormwater control measures and practices used in South Carolina, as well as how they should function and perform.

 - Acquire practical working knowledge about the inspection and maintenance requirements of each stormwater practice.

 - Learn about available tools for successful inspection and maintenance program implementation and evaluation.

-The Stormwater Best Management Practice (BMP) Inspection and Maintenance Certification Program (IMCP) will ensure that science-based information for low impact development practices and climate change are made available to communities in their evaluation of stormwater infrastructure operation and performance.
+The Post-Construction BMP Inspector program will ensure that science-based information for low impact development practices and climate change are made available to communities in their evaluation of stormwater infrastructure operation and performance.